 \section{Newton non-degeneracy}

-Let $(Y,0)\hookrightarrow \CC^n$ be an irreducible germ defined by an ideal $I$ of $\cO$.
-In~\autoref{prop:purecodimlift} we saw that if $\cF$ is a tropicalizing fan for $Y$, then the strict transform $\widetilde{Y}$ of $Y$ by the associated birational toric morphism $\tv_{\cF} \to \CC^n$ intersects all the orbits of $\tv_{\cF}$ in analytic subspaces of the expected codimension.
-The germ $Y$ is called Newton non-degenerate if, moreover, all these subspaces are smooth.
-In this section we review this notion of non-degeneracy starting with hypersurfaces and complete intersections.

-First, we recall the notion of Newton non-degenerate series in $\hat{\cO}$, introduced by Kouchnirenko in \cite[Sect.
+In this section we discuss the notion of Newton non-degenerate complete intersection in the sense of Khovanskii \cite{K 77}, starting with the case of formal power series in $\hat{\cO}$, as introduced by Kouchnirenko in \cite[Sect.
 8]{K 75} and \cite[Def.
 1.19]{K 76}.
 Kouchnirenko's definition was later extended by Steenbrink~\cite[Def.
 5]{S 14} to $\CC$-algebras of formal power series $\CC\llbracket P \rrbracket$ with exponents on an arbitrary saturated sharp toric monoid $P$.
 For precursors to this notion we refer the reader to Teissier's work~\cite[Section 5]{T 04}.

 \begin{definition} Given a series $f\in \hat{\cO}$, we say that $f$ is \emph{Newton non-degenerate} if for any positive weight vector $\wu{}\in (\R_{>0})^n$, the subvariety of the dense torus $(\CC^*)^n$ defined by $\initwf{\wu{}}{f}$ is smooth. \end{definition}